What is a California Driving School Bond?

 Get Started Today!

-In order to receive your licensing to operate a driver training program, you must first purchase a California driving school bond.
+To receive your licensing to operate a driver training program, you must first purchase a California driving school bond.
 Don’t delay your application.